harikvpy/monorepo-demo/README.md

 This project is meant to act as a reference for an Angular monorepo workspace consisting of multiple apps and libraries.
 Libraries can either be monolithic or consisting of sub-packages.

-The trend seems to be use `nx` to automate these, but using another tool on top of the core build tools hides a lot of the process complexity making it hard to troubleshoot when things go wrong or when you encounter issues.
-I wanted to mimic the `nx` capabilities while keeping the source pure without additional external dependencies.
+The trend seems to be use `nx` to automate these, but using another tool on top of the core build tools hides a lot of the process complexity making it hard to troubleshoot when things go wrong.
+I wanted to mimic the core `nx` capabilities while keeping the source as pure as possible without additional external dependencies.

 That said, there's one additional dependency -- `@analogjs/\*` -- three packages that automate configuring the test environment for running the unit tests from command line (`ng test`) and from within the VSCode IDE using the Vitest official plugin.
 If you do not require this feature, you can skip this too.
 The dependent packages now look like this: